thinktecture/c9-xplatform/README.md

 * You’re all set!

 ## Build
-* Run `npm run build-all` to build all web files (i.e. CSS and TypeScript files), desktop and mobile apps
+* Run `npm run build` to build all web files (i.e. CSS and TypeScript files), desktop and mobile apps

 ## Run
 * Run a static file server (such as `live-server`) to host the files found in `dist/frontend`